ambitioninc/fleming/README.md

 This repository contains the Fleming package, which contains a set of routines for doing datetime manipulation.
 Named after Sandford Fleming, the father of worldwide standard timezones, this package is meant to aid datetime manipulations with regards to timezones.

-It addresses some of the common difficulties with timezones and datetime objects, such as performing arithmetic and daettie truncation across a Daylight Savings Time border.
+It addresses some of the common difficulties with timezones and datetime objects, such as performing arithmetic and datetime truncation across a Daylight Savings Time border.
 It also provides utilities for generating date ranges and getting unix times with respect to timezones.

 The functions in this package are outlined below.